 10/2/12 FINAL ordinance passed 4-1 on Tuesday, 9/25/12.

-with the intent to place on owners a "higher burden" and definition: "“Owner/guardian" means any person, other
+intent to place on owners a "higher burden" and definition: "“Owner/guardian" means any person, other than a

-than a veterinarian or operator of a kennel, who owns, keeps, or harbors an animal for at least fifteen (15)days.
-If
+veterinarian or operator of a kennel, who owns, keeps, or harbors an animal for at least fifteen (15)days.
+If an animal has

-an animal has more than one owner/ guardian then all such persons jointly and severally responsible for the duties
+more than one owner/ guardian then all such persons jointly and severally responsible for the duties imposed on an

-imposed on an owner/guardian in this Chapter." updated 7/7 At its July 5 meeting, the Imperial Beach City Council
+owner/guardian in this Chapter." updated 7/7 At its July 5 meeting, the Imperial Beach City Council unanimously passed

-including spay/neuter and breeding regulations specifically for Pit Bulls.
-San Francisco Commission on Animal
+spay/neuter and breeding regulations specifically for Pit Bulls.
+San Francisco Commission on Animal Control and